 Conferring with writers is one of the most difficult yet important jobs of a writing teacher.
 The absolute best book I’ve ever read on conferring (and I’ve read a lot) is How’s It Going?: A Practical Guide to Conferring with Student Writers.
 This book is a quick read and will absolutely transform your outlook on conferences.
 You might also want to read Getting Writing Conferences Right.
 This article discusses types of conferences and the importance of developing writing independence before successfully implementing conferences.
 Another awesome resource you should definitely check out is this writing chart page.

 I conference with individuals and up to five students at a time during a twenty minute block of independent writing/reading time.
-But how do you get to all your individual students during a twenty minute block of silent writing/reading time?!?
+But how do you get to all your individual students during a twenty minute block of writing/reading time?!?

 You keep the conferences short and to the point!
 A conference should last no more than five minutes.
 You should be able to meet with up to four students during a twenty minute block.
 This means that if you have a class of thirty-two you should have a conference with each individual every eight days.

 So what do you talk about?
 And how do you track these conferences and follow up on at later dates?
 Read on my teacher friends…

 The first thing you do at the start of a conference is give a compliment or praise the student.
 In order to do this you have to do some research about what you notice the writer/reader has been doing lately.
 Post-its tracking thinking or reading lists can be great tools to see what the student has been doing.
 Also, developing a monthly reading & writing goals can help you find topics to praise and conference about.
 You can say things like, “I notice your goal is to build your reading stamina and over the last few days you have definitely been working hard to find just right books and keep your eyes on the page during our independent reading time.”
 Or “I notice your writing goal is to reread your writing multiple times and I’ve seen you doing that a lot the past few days!”